 How Many Guests May We Invite?

 For ceremonies in the Rotunda or a private ceremony room, the limit is six guests. we have seen more than six guests in the Rotunda.

 Remember that at busy times of the day, another wedding party may be waiting close to your chosen spot.
 Unfortunately, City Hall can’t guarantee that you will have access to the Rotunda or any other area within City Hall.
 Both the Mayor’s Balcony and the Fourth Floor can hold up to 100 guests.
 You may want to provide chairs and a table for beverages, so you’ll need to coordinate that with the Office of Special Events.

+To reserve for the Mayor’s Balcony or the Fourth Floor contact the City Hall Events Departmentat (415) 554-6068 or visit them online.
+Their office hours are 9:00 am-5:30 pm, Monday through Friday.
+Is There a Best Place in City Hall?
+Every bit of City Hall is charming and beautiful, offering its own special sense of place.
 The Rotunda is beautiful and, best of all, it’s free. ?
 Unfortunately it can’t be guaranteed.
 Since this is a popular spot, other couples waiting to get married may be nearby so there isn’t as much privacy as you may want.
 There’s a limit of 10 minutes for the ceremony and photos.
 The ceremony takes about five of the ten minutes.